Climate Change CdA

 With heat-trapping gas emissions continuing to increase, researchers expect the average annual temperature to increase by 3.3°F to 9.7°F in the next 60-80 years.
 But the temperatures are already warm enough now to experience something called “Snow Drought” which will have big impacts on North Idaho’s communities.

-Increased Incidents of Wildfire: Since 1986: The western fire season has been 78 days longer, that's 4 times the increase in Fires which is >1000 acres, and 6 times the increase in acres burned.
-In 2015 more than 51,000 acres burned in the Idaho Panhandle National Forest….that’s more then the last 46 years combined.
+Increased Incidents of Wildfire: Since 1986: The western fire season has been 78 days longer, that’s 4 times the increase in Fires, which is >1000 acres, and six times the increase in acres burned.
+In 2015 more than 51,000 acres burned in the Idaho Panhandle National Forest….that’s more than the last 46 years combined.
 Increased wildfire leads to closures of our public lands and unhealthy levels of air pollution.

 Aquatic weeds also flourish in warmer waters.
-The growth of invasive milfoil was several weeks ahead of schedule in July 2015 and blooms of blue-green algae caused health advisories to be posted for Fernan and Avondale lakes and part of Hayden Lake.
+The growth of invasive milfoil was several weeks ahead of schedule in July 2015, and blooms of blue-green algae caused health advisories for Fernan and Avondale lakes and part of Hayden Lake.
 Blue-green algae blooms can produce toxins that sicken people and pets.
 Ingesting the toxins can cause breathing trouble and liver damage.